LouiIII3/Dormitory_Noise_Control_System_Project/README.md

 - Return the temp and weatherId.

 3. sever.py
-- This server is used to handle various types of POST requests, process data, and provide responses accordingly.
-The overall logic of the code is related to monitoring and
-  controlling rooms and alarm systems.
+- This code is used to handle various types of POST requests, process data, and provide responses accordingly.
+The overall logic of the code is related to monitoring and   controlling rooms and alarm systems.
 - Required library: The code makes use of necessary libraries such as express and body-parser, where body-parser is used to parse JSON data from the request body.
 - GET Handler: The server handles incoming GET requests to the root URL ('/') and responds with "The server responds according to the GET request."